k1k2k311/biocomp2/README.md

 # biocomp2
 project work
-Our Cromosome is number ??
+Our Chromosome is number 16
 requirements are at: http://www.bioinf.org.uk/teaching/bbk/biocomp2/project.html